 The Graduate Diploma in Procurement and Supply Chain Management Qualification equips learners with essential knowledge and operational strategies of both upstream and downstream functions in procurement and supply chain management at a leadership level in a contemporary organisation.

-This specialised course comprises 5 modules: one taught module of Procurement Strategy (PS); one taught module of Supply Chain Strategy (SCS); two modules of Digital Learning (DL) on Transportation for Integrated Logistics and Effective Supply Chain Practices; and one module of Management Project (MP) that requires students to undertake a digital research on new and emerging trends in the global markets, where such developments can have an impact on the supply chain management of an organisation.
+This specialised course comprises 5 modules: one taught module of Procurement Strategy (PS); one taught module of Supply Chain Strategy (SCS); two modules of Digital Learning (DL) on Leadership in Procurement Practices and Leadership in Supply Chains; and one module of Management Project (MP) that requires students to undertake a digital research on new and emerging trends in the global markets, where such developments can have an impact on the supply chain management of an organisation.

 Delivery and Assessment